-The loads are not required to be atomic even if they are located on natural boundaries.

-Caching of the memory access is controlled by the memory type requested when the RawMemoryAccess instance was created.
-If the memory is not cached, this method guarantees serialized access (that is, the memory access at the memory occurs in the same order as in the program.
+The loads are not required to be atomic even if they are located on natural method guarantees serialized access (that is, the memory access at the memory occurs in the same order as in the program.
 Multiple writes to the same location may not be coalesced.)